Dermamelan Diary Blog

 Treating pigmentation with Dermamelan®

 Since its launch in 2005, Dermamelan by mesoestetic® is no doubt one of the best depigmentation treatments in the market.
 It is the more intense version of the Cosmelan treatment by the same manufacturer, only Dermamelan contains a higher concentration of active ingredients compared to Cosmelan®.
-Dermamelan is trusted by thousands of Doctors and clinicians and over one million patients worldwide.
+Dermamelan is trusted by thousands of Doctors and Dermal Practitioners and over one million patients worldwide.

 The Dermamelan treatment is based on the dual action depigmentation method of correction and regulation.
-Using the treatment mask that is applied by our Dermal Clinician in the practice we are able to correct the signs of hyperpigmentation.
+Using the treatment mask that is applied by our Dermal Practitioner in the practice we are able to correct the signs of hyperpigmentation.
 You are given a post care product kit to use to help regulate your skin and ensure long term results.

-Evelyn's Dermamelan Downtime Diary - Before, During and After Photos
+Dermamelan Downtime Diary - Before, During and After Photos

 Before Dermamelan treatment